mgechev/hackbulgaria-angularjs/day9/vnc/bootstrap/README.md

 angular.module('clientApp').service('VNCClient', VNCClient);
 ```

+The constructor function called VNCClient, should requre the dependencies `$q` and `Io`.

+To the prototype of the constructor function add the following methods:

+- `connect`
+- `disconnect`
+- `addFrameCallback`
+- `removeFrameCallback`
+- `update`
+- `sendMouseEvent`
+- `sendKeyboardEvent`
+- `setConnectionTimeout`
+- `addHandlers`
+- `toRfbKeyCode`

+Define new constant `CONNECTION_TIMEOUT` with value `2000`.

+In the constructor function add property called `frameCallbacks` with initial value an empty array.

+### connect(config)

+1. The connect method should accept a configuration object and return a promise, which will be resolved once the connection is established.
+2. If the `config` object has `forceNewConnection` property set with value `true` create new socketio socket by using the `Io` service, by passing a config object: `{ 'force new connection': true }`, otherwise create new socketio socket only by invoking the connect method, without any additional arguments (except the proxy URL).
+3. Emit new `init` event with the host's hostname, port and password.
+4. Call the method `addHandlers`.
+5. Set new connection timeout, by invoking the `setConnectionTimeout` method with the deferred object, which promise is being returned.
+6. Add event handler to the socket, which handles `init` events.
+Ones `init` event is being received set the properties:
+  1. `screenWidth` to `config.width`
+  2. `screenHeight` to `config.height`
+  3. `connected` to `true`
+Resolve the promise and clean the `connectionTimeout`.

+### addFrameCallback(fn)

+1. Add the passed callback to the `frameCallbacks` array.

+### removeFrameCallback(fn)

+1. Remove the passed callback from the `frameCallbacks` array.

+### update(frame)

+1. Invoke all `frameCallbacks` by passing them the given frame, passed as argument to `update`.

+### sendMouseEvent(x, y, mask)

+1. Emit new socketio event with name `mouse` and data object, which has the properties:
+  1. `x` equals to `x`
+  2. `y` equals to `y`
+  3. `button` equals to `mask`

+### sendKeyboardEvent(code, shift, isDown)

+1. Convert the keycode to `rfb` key by using the method `toRfbKeyCode`.
+2. If such key exists, emit new `keyboard` socketio event with argument object containing the properties:
+  1. `keyCode` - the rfb key
+  2. `isDown

+### disconnect

+1. Disconnect the socket
+2. Set the value of `connected` to `false`

 I know it is a lot of code but we will look only at the most important methods.
 You might noticed that we don&#8217;t follow the best practices for defining constructor functions &#8211; we don&#8217;t add the methods to the function&#8217;s prototype.
 Don&#8217;t worry about this, AngularJS will create a single instance of this constructor function and keep it in the services cache.